FierceMarkets/CodingStandards/php-coding-standards.md

 Nesting those function parameters is allowed if it helps to make the code more readable, not only when it is necessary when the characters per line limit is reached.

-## Alignment of assignments
+---

+# Assignments

-To support readability, the equal signs may be aligned in block-related assignments:
+To support readability, the equal signs MAY be aligned in block-related assignments:

     <?php

     $short  = foo($bar);
     $longer = foo($baz);
-    ?>

-The rule can be broken when the length of the variable name is at least 8 characters longer/shorter than the previous one:

-    <?php

-    $short = foo($bar);
-    $thisVariableNameIsVeeeeeeeeeeryLong = foo($baz);
     ?>

 ## Split long assigments onto several lines